joeadops/tronberry/README.md

 ```
 - Reboot

-Now build the Tronbyt client on your Pi:
+Now download either the latest binary release from https://github.com/IngmarStein/tronbyt-rpi/releases onto your Pi or build the Tronbyt client yourself on the device:

 ```sh
 # Install dependencies